viktorteren/Seto/README.md

 ### Key principles:
 - Creation of Petri Nets from Transition Systems
 - Decomposition of Transition Systems into sets of  interacting State Machines
+- Decomposition of Transition Systems into sets of interacting FCPNs
 ### Supported extensions

 Input extensions: .g .ts